Doroni Aerospace Carbon One (concept design)

 The company has an international team of engineers and designers prototype building, testing and ultimately, designing their production aircraft.
 The company is building a production prototype now but is not available for public viewing.

-Carbon One is a one passenger eVTOL concept design (or pre-prototype, so to speak) aircraft, its name based on the type of fuselage it would have had, if produced.
-Carbon one was never intended as a production prototype.
-Carbon One was the first concept design for an eVTOL aircraft by the company, to get things started.
+Carbon One is a one passenger eVTOL aircraft, its name based on the type of fuselage it would have had, if produced.
+Carbon One was never intended as a production prototype.
+This is the first concept design for an eVTOL aircraft by the company, to get things started.
 The company didn't make a working prototype for Carbon One because they decided to upon a new design, for their next prototype.
 The aircraft was planned to be a self-balancing aircraft.

-The eVTOL aircraft was expected to be piloted using joysticks for flight control with the option of using automatic flight controls.
+The eVTOL aircraft is piloted using joysticks for flight control with the option of using automatic flight controls.
 The estimated cruise speed, range, flight time and other specifications were never made known to the general public.
-The aircraft had three ducted propeller housings with two propellers inside each housing.
-The propellers would be powered by six electric motors and were to be powered by battery packs.
+The aircraft has three ducted propeller housings with two propellers inside each housing.
+The propellers are powered by six electric motors and powered by battery packs.

-The cockpit was an open cockpit with a seat belt and shoulder harness restraint system to secure the pilot during flight.
-The pilot would have been recommended to wear a pilot's helmet for safety.
-The fuselage would have been made from carbon fiber composite for a high strength and low weight ratio.
-While it is unknown what type of landing gear the aircraft had, one could deduce the aircraft landed on the bottom of the ducted propeller housings.
+The pilot sits in an open cockpit with a seat belt and shoulder harness restraint system to secure the safety of the pilot during flight.
+The pilot wears a pilot's helmet for safety.
+The fuselage is made from carbon fiber composite for a high strength and low weight ratio.
+It is unknown what type of landing gear is on the aircraft.

 The company predicts their eVTOL aircraft will eliminate the need for all roads.
 The company is also looking for investors.
 The company foresees that after a successful launch of their product their estimate for the first year in sales will be five million USD.
-The company plans to launch their first eVTOL aircraft in 2023.
+In 2020, the company planned to launch their first eVTOL aircraft in 2023.
+In 2026, the company anticipates serial production of their aircraft will take place in 2028.

 Specifications: